data-ethics-and-society/data-ethics-and-society-reading-group/code-of-conduct.md

 ## Reporting Procedure

-If you have been subject to or witnessed unacceptable behaviour, either during a meeting or on this repository, then you can get in touch with either Harriet or Michael.
+If you have been subject to or witnessed unacceptable behaviour, either during a meeting or on this repository, then you can get in touch with either Harriet or Michael via the reading group email address.

-Harriet: harriet.sands@hmtreasury.gov.uk
-Michael: michael.hodge@statistics.gov.uk
+TODO: add email address